dustinpfister/blog_posts/_posts/linux-raspberry-pi-os-turrn-off-screen-blanking.md

 ### 1.2 The xset -dpms and s options

-So the two xset options of interste in the man page here are -dpms that will disable DPMS, and the s option that can be used to set values for the screen saver.
+So the two xset options of interest in the man page here are -dpms that will disable DPMS, and the s option that can be used to set values for the screen saver.
 There are several values that can be used for the s option, but one of them is simply off that will work just fine if I just want to turn the screen blanking off.

 ```
 $ xset -dpms